-The term can be applied a very wide range of items whose costs maybe found by estimation, by direct measurement, or by allocation or apportionment.
+The term applies to a very wide range of items whose costs maybe found by estimation, by direct measurement, or by allocation or apportionment.
 Cost object items may include, for instance:

-- Services (e.g., consulting services with a specified cost).
+- Services (such as consulting services with a specified cost).

-- Goods (e.g., raw materials for product production).
+- Goods (such as raw materials for produing products).

 - Projects (for example, a product design project).

-- Customers (e.g., a customer for whom the cost of selling or the cost of service delivery is specified).
+- Customers (customers when the cost of selling or service delivery is known).

-- Contracts (e.g., a warranty support contract, whose cost of creation and delivery is specified).
+- Contracts (such as, a product warranty support contract, when the costs of contract creation and service delivery are known).

-- Activities (e.g., Using a vehicle to deliver goods, at a specific cost).
+- Activities (such as use of a vehicle to deliver goods).